JamesLeBoeuf/kafka-area-51/README.md

 Step 4: PutSQL.
 This is where NiFi executes a SQL INSERT command.
 The most important part of this Processor is setting the correct DB connection, which is the DBCPConnectionPool that was configured in Step 3.

 The flow of these 4 steps are all connected to LogAttributes so that they can be used for logging and debugging purposes.

+#### Kafka
+Since Area 51's airspace will always have activity, it makes sense to look at this as an inifite amount of data being handled and processed.
+Another way to look at this infinite amount of data being recorded spread out over time, is a stream of data.
+The stream of flight data keeps arriving, so a tool is needed to handle this.
+So it makes sense to choose a data-streaming tool like Kafka.

+I opted to configure this section to connect with Amazon MSK.
+In case you are wondering, <i>"Amazon MSK allows you to use open-source versions of Apache Kafka while the service manages the setup, provisioning, AWS integrations, and on-going maintenance of Apache Kafka clusters."</i> This will allow for more robust durability and handle a lot of the overhead that Kafka tends to have.

+So now is where a connection to AWS MSK needs to be made.
+This was done by downloading Kafka binaries on the server running the docker images, spinning up an MSK instance, saving the MSK zookeeper & bootstrap server connection strings into a client.properties file in the kafka binaries, and running a new docker image specific for the msk connection.

+The docker command for connect-msk container is ```docker run -dit --name connect-msk -p 8083:8083 -e GROUP_ID=1 -e CONFIG_STORAGE_TOPIC=my-connect-configs -e OFFSET_STORAGE_TOPIC=my-connect-offsets -e STATUS_STORAGE_TOPIC=my_connect_statuses -e BOOTSTRAP_SERVERS=$BOOTSTRAP_SERVERS -e KAFKA_VERSION=2.6.2 -e CONNECT_CONFIG_STORAGE_REPLICATION_FACTOR=2 -e CONNECT_OFFSET_STORAGE_REPLICATION_FACTOR=2 -e CONNECT_STATUS_STORAGE_REPLICATION_FACTOR=2 --link mysql:mysql debezium/connect:1.8.0.Final```

+You can see that the MSK bootstrap endpoint is specified as one of the environment variables above.
+The rest of the environment variables are further explained in the docker debezium/connect documentation found here: https://hub.docker.com/r/debezium/connect

+Note: I can further drill down into the steps needed in the Kafka section.
+I simply just wanted to provide a brief overview.
+Please let me know if you'd like more information.